When I do not see nor hear I more easily forget.

 Proof: the evidence and argument that establishes the truth of a statement.

-Faith: the willingness to believe that something might be true despite little proof.
+Faith: the willingness and experience of believing something is or might be true despite little proof.

 Belief: an acceptance that something exists or is true without proof.